JiejunShi/CAMDA/README.md

 	$ python ./src/MIELD.py ReadCT ./demo/example.bam hg19.fa -o example_ReadCT.tsv -s "/path/to/samtools/v0.1.19" -x CG

   - ReadCT file saves all the CpG in each reads.
-C indicates methylated cytosine, and T indicates unmethylated cytosine.
+"C" indicates methylated cytosine, and "T" indicates unmethylated cytosine.
 Each columns of this file represent: "chr","strand","FirstCT","LastCT","CT_count","CT_pos","CT_seq".

 #### 2.2 Calculating MIELD and MethRatio from ReadCT file

 	$ Rscript ./src/ReadCT2MIELD.r -i example_ReadCT.tsv -r ./demo/example.bed -w 1 -o example_MIELD_weight_1.tsv

-  -
+  - If `-w 1`, MIELD scores with weights equal to 1 are generated.
+If `-w cg`, MIELD scores with weights equal to CpG counts are generated.
+In the 2nd case, the MIELD score will be the same as the in step **1.2**.
+  - Because step **2.1** is time-consuming, we recommend to follow step **1** if you only want the MIELD score with weights equal to CpG counts, which performs better in terms of expression correlation.